the-anna-project/annad/doc/roadmap/README.md

 implementing something I would like to get an idea of different approaches to compare needs against technical details.
 Further backing up and restoring data also needs to be considered.

----

-###### backup data
-For failure recovery and testing purposes it is necessary to backup data automatically.
-Fast.
-Easy.
-Painless.

----

-###### restore data
-For failure recovery and testing purposes it is necessary to restore backed up data automatically.
-Fast.
-Easy.
-Painless.

----

-### next 4 years

 ###### have neural networks
 Data needs to be processed.
 There are probably infinite ways of doing that, depending on the goal that needs to be achieved.
 The first smart thing we want